Arlet Levandi

 Arlet Levandi (born 28 November 2005) is an Estonian figure skater.
-He is the 2022 Tallink Hotels Cup champion and a five-time Estonian national medalist.
+He is a two-time Challenger Series medal and a six-time Estonian national medalist.

 At the junior level, he is the 2022 European Youth Olympic Festival champion, the 2021 JGP France II silver medalist, the 2021 JGP Slovenia silver medalist, 2024 JGP Turkey bronze medalist, and a 2020 Winter Youth Olympic champion in the team event.
 Levandi is the first men's singles skater from Estonia to win a Junior Grand Prix medal.

 Personal life

 Levandi was born on 28 November 2005, in Tallinn, Estonia, to Anna (née Kondrashova) and Allar Levandi.
 He has two older brothers.
 His mother competed in singles for the Soviet Union and is a two-time Olympian, the 1984 World silver medalist, and a four-time European bronze medalist (1984, 1986–88).
 His father is the 1988 Olympic bronze medalist and a 1987 World team bronze medalist in Nordic combined.
 Levandi attends school at the Old Town Education College and speaks fluent English.

 He has cited Florent Amodio, Jason Brown, and Deniss Vasiljevs as his figure skating idols.